atharvaujoshi/AW/SETUP.md

 ## Troubleshooting

-### "Error: Configuration file not found"
+### "Error: Environment variables not set"
-- Make sure `supabase-config.txt` is in the root folder
+- Ensure `SUPABASE_URL` and `SUPABASE_SERVICE_KEY` are set in Netlify site settings
-- Make sure it has the correct format (no extra spaces)
+- For local dev, run `netlify env:list` to verify variables or export them in your shell

 ### "Invalid access token"
-- Check your Supabase keys in `supabase-config.txt`
+- Verify the values for `SUPABASE_URL`, `SUPABASE_ANON_KEY`, and `SUPABASE_SERVICE_KEY` in Netlify
-- Make sure they're copied exactly (no extra characters)
+- For local dev ensure env vars are exported in your shell or set via Netlify CLI

 ### "Database error: table 'leaderboard' does not exist"
 - Run the SQL setup script again in Supabase